 (1) .DBVI looked at the total state population of individuals identified as having a ‘disability with vision difficulty’ according to the most recently published American Community Survey (31,650) when estimating the number of individuals who potentially could be eligible for services.
 DBVI then took into consideration the number of referrals, expenditures, and average case costs from prior years to estimate the number of individuals who will actually receive services with funds provided under Title I and Part B of Title VI.
 (2)(A).
 DBVI estimates that for FFY20 approximately 300-400 individuals who are blind or visually impaired will be served in Title I by the Division.
 This number is estimated using the number of individuals served in FFY19 in the VR program.

 (2)(B).
 The Title VI – Supported Employment regulations were affected with the passing of WIOA, allowing states a longer period of time to provide services to youth with a significant disability who required supported employment services.
 Another change was that costs were not captured as supported employment until the individual was placed in employment status.
 The funds were also specifically earmarked for certain populations, restricting spending to adults if the equivalent expenditures were not made within the youth budget.
 Therefore, there may not be a direct correlation between the number of eligible individuals to the amount spent in each respective budget.
-In FFY2019, there were 31 individuals that were identified as needing supported employment services.
-The costs of these services fell within the Title VI as well as the Title I program as many of the identified individuals were not placed into employment status.
-Currently, there are approximately 10 DBVI consumers identified as “Youth with a Significant Disability.”
-DBVI has determined that many consumers are able to work in the competitive labor market without supports.
+In FFY*2020*, there were *25* individuals that were identified as needing supported employment services.
+The costs of these services fell within the Title VI as well as the Title I program as many of the identified individuals were not placed into employment status. *Eight of those individuals were youth and seventeen were adults.
+In FFY21, there were 27 individuals identified as needing supported employment services.
+Seven of those individuals were youth and twenty were adults.* DBVI has determined that many consumers are able to work in the competitive labor market without supports.

 (2)(C).
 DBVI is not currently under an Order of Selection.